Teach English in Korea – Get ready for the adventure of a life time!

 To order your FEDERAL criminal record check, click here.

-To see a sample of the FEDERAL criminal record check needed to teach English in Korea, click here.
+To see a sample of the FEDERAL criminal record check, click here.

 Step 2: Take your FEDERAL criminal record check to get an apostille.

 To get the apostille for your criminal record check, click here.